dinhoitt/BemaGANv2/README.md

 # BemaGANv2: A Vocoder with Superior Periodicity Capture for Long-Term Audio Generation

-### Taesoo Park, Mungwi Jeong, Mingy Park, Narae Kim, Soonchul Kwon, Jisang Yoo
+### Taesoo Park, Mungwi Jeong, Mingyu Park, Narae Kim, Junyoung Kim, Soonchul Kwon, Jisang Yoo

 In our [paper](https://ieeexplore.ieee.org/abstract/document/10920769), We propose BemaGANv2: a GAN-based vocoder optimized for long-term audio generation, leveraging Snake activation and multi-discriminator architectures for enhanced periodicity and fidelity. <br/>
 We provide our implementation and pretrained models as open source in this repository.